-The Stanford v.
-Roche decision challenges a number of practices university administrators have imposed on faculty since Bayh-Dole, practices that lack standing in law and equity.
-Soon after the Supreme Court's ruling, IP experts predicted that US universities would respond defensively by incorporating new clauses in faculty employment contracts that assign ownership of faculty inventions to the institutions automatically.8 The University of California is acting comprehensively with a different strategy: at the end of 2011 it began demanding that current faculty sign a letter assigning upfront to the university ownership to all their future inventions.9 Such an arrangement is called an assignment of expectant interests, or a "present assignment."
+California is acting comprehensively with a different strategy: at the end of 2011 it began demanding that current faculty members sign a letter assigning ownership to all their future inventions to the university.
+Duch an arrangement is called an assignment of expectant interests, or a "present assignment."
 The claim made for such assignments is that they become effective the moment an invention is made, without the need for notice to the university, review of circumstances, or a determination of the university's proper interest in the invention as provided by policy.

-AAUP has received copies of letters from senior UC administrators informing UC faculty that the university will refuse to approve their grant applications if they have not signed the new patent/invention assignment form.
-Indeed the UC is withdrawing already submitted applications if faculty refuse to comply.
+The AAUP has in its files copies of letters from senior UC administrators informing UC faculty members that the university will refuse to approve their grant applications if they have not signed the new patent/invention assignment form.
+Indeed, the university is withdrawing already-submitted applications if faculty members refuse to comply.

-In requiring present assignment of all future patent rights from current faculty, the UC system is effectively violating the agreements faculty made when they were hired, for the UC had long followed a policy of evaluating inventions on a case-by-case basis.
-If that longstanding policy had contractual status, then the new requirement effectively modifies a contract without negotiation or consent.
-At the same time, institutions like the University of Illinois that have simply responded to Stanford v.
-Roche by posting a universal claim to institutional patent ownership on the university website are no better observers of academic freedom and faculty rights.
+In requiring present assignment of all future patent rights from current faculty members, the UC system is effectively violating the agreements faculty members made when they were appointed, for it had long followed a policy of evaluating inventions on a case-by-case basis.
+If that long-standing policy had contractual status, then the new requirement effectively modifies a contract without negotiation or consent.
+At the same time, institutions like the University of Illinois that have responded to Stanford v.
+Roche simply by posting a universal claim to institutional patent ownership on the university website are no better observers of academic freedom and faculty rights.
 They are imposing an objectionable condition of employment without a contract at all.

 These deliberate strategies represent a disturbing, ongoing trend.
-Most of the developments in university research and invention policies over the past thirty years have significantly limited or even ended opportunities for faculty investigators and inventors to decide the disposition of their research results and instructional materials, whether prepared for their colleagues, for a sponsor of research, for industry, or for the classroom.
-Some universities, such as the University of Washington, invoke state ethics laws to exclude faculty investigators from participating in IP and invention-management transactions involving the state because, the universities argue, the faculty might receive pay and other financial benefits from such negotiations (such as summer salary, which would not otherwise be allocated) and might therefore have a personal interest in the research agreement.
+Most of the developments in university research and invention policies over the past thirty years have significantly limited or even ended opportunities for faculty investigators and inventors to control the disposition of their research results and instructional materials, whether prepared for their colleagues, for a research sponsor, for industry, or for the classroom.
+Some universities, such as the University of Washington, invoke state ethics laws to exclude faculty investigators from participating in intellectual property and invention-management transactions involving the state because, the universities argue, the faculty members might receive pay and other financial benefits from such negotiations (such as summer salary, which would not otherwise be allocated) and might therefore have a personal interest in the research agreement.

 Universities also now sometimes insert automatic institutional ownership clauses into standard sponsored research agreements with industry and private foundations, claiming title and management rights to all faculty inventions created under the agreement even when the sponsor does not require such institutional interest.
-Faculty with little bargaining power, including PhDs in their first tenure-track jobs, are particularly vulnerable to pressure to sign away their invention rights, possibly for their entire careers.
+Faculty members with little bargaining power, including PhDs in their first tenure-track jobs, are particularly vulnerable to pressure to sign away their invention rights, possibly for their entire careers.

-Many current university policies distinguish between faculty IP that can be protected by copyright versus IP that is patentable, with universities commonly asserting automatic institutional ownership claims only on patentable IP.
-We consider this distinction to be fundamentally flawed as a method for assigning ownership rights: it is not based on any rational analysis of the nature of faculty research and productivity and it violates academic freedom.
-Indeed, the possibility arises that universities will expand their IP ownership claims to copyrightable faculty work as well, given that the distinction in this context is arbitrary.
+Many current university policies distinguish between faculty intellectual property that can be protected by copyright and intellectual property that is patentable, with universities commonly asserting automatic institutional ownership claims only on patentable intellectual property.
+This distinction is fundamentally flawed and should not be used in determination of ownership rights: it is not based on any rational analysis of the nature of faculty research and productivity, and it violates academic freedom.
+Indeed, the possibility arises that universities will expand their intellectual property ownership claims to copyrightable faculty work as well, given that the distinction in this context is arbitrary.